Randolph College prepares students to engage the world critically and creatively, live and work honorably, and

 Randolph was named one the nation’s “Best and Most Interesting” institutions in the prestigious Fiske Guide to Colleges 2022 and appeared on several other lists as well: “Top Performers in Social Mobility” (U.S. News & World Report), “Cool Schools” (Sierra Club), the “Top 100 Colleges with the Happiest, Most Successful Alumni” (Forbes), and Money magazine’s list of best colleges.
 Learn more about how Randolph ranks here.

 The College’s rich academic program offers students a choice from 30 majors and 43 minors.
 The College also offers popular pre-professional programs in engineering, nursing, law, medicine, and veterinary studies.
 The teacher licensure program is enhanced by two graduate degree programs in education.
-An M.F.A. in Creative Writing, the only low-residency program of its kind in Virginia, welcomed its first class in summer 2018, and the College introduced a Master of Arts in Coaching and Sport Leadership in 2020 and a Master of Fine Arts in Theatre in 2023.
+An M.F.A. in Creative Writing, the only low-residency program of its kind in Virginia, welcomed its first class in summer 2018.
+The College introduced a Master of Arts in Coaching and Sport Leadership in 2020 and a Master of Fine Arts in Theatre in 2023.

 Randolph’s Center for Student Research facilitates opportunities for students to participate in original and innovative research and scholarship.
 The Center for Ancient Drama provides a unique student experience associated with the production of the Greek Play.